Borg El Arab Stadium: Location

 Borg El Arab is located 7 kilometers away from the 31 kilometers mark at the Cairo-Alexandria desert high road.
 It is also about 10 kilometers away from Borg El Arab Airport.
 The site is also 1.5 km away from the train station at king Mariot.

 The area of land specified for this project is 600,000 m^{2} (145 acres) divided as follow: 30% for facilities, 30% for roads and waiting areas, 40% for green areas.
 This project is planned to be the building brick for a full Olympic Village integrated.

 Entrances and exits

 A 3.5 km long fence surrounds the entire stadium.
 There are 10 gates and 80 shops with a total surface area of 4 thousand square meters.
 The main stadium is surrounded by 1.2 km long fence that controls the spectators entrance.
 This fence contains 17 gates and a total of 136 electronic machine that allow the entry of 800 spectators per minute.

 Beyond the gates, there are 76 staircases divided into 22 up to the upper stands, 18 down to the special cabins, 36 down to the lower stands.
-Other entrances exist for the VIP, handicap, and for people with special needs.
-The stadium contains 8 elevators: two elevator for VIP, two for journalists, two for shipments and goods, and other two for people with special needs.
+Other entrances exist for the VIP, handicap, and for people with disabilities.
+The stadium contains 8 elevators: two elevator for VIP, two for journalists, two for shipments and goods, and other two for people with disabilities.